Quasar-UniNA/QFIE/docs/source/index.rst

    :hidden:

    modules
-   Fan_Speed_Control.ipynb
+   Fan_Speed_Control
-   Lighting_Control.ipynb
+   Lighting_Control

-QFIE Package is the Python library useful for implement the quantum fuzzy inference engine proposed in:
+QFIE Package is the Python library useful for implementing the quantum fuzzy inference engine proposed in:

 G. Acampora, R. Schiattarella and A. Vitiello, "On the Implementation of Fuzzy Inference Engines on Quantum Computers," in IEEE Transactions on Fuzzy Systems, 2022, doi: 10.1109/TFUZZ.2022.3202348